dddrrreee/cs140e-22win/labs/1-gpio/README.md

       pin 21 is connected to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).

+If you have used a pi before, implement `gpio_pullup` and `gpio_pulldown`.
+Ideally you also do some extensions.

-   3. That you can forward the signal from one pi to another.
+   - Extension: That you can forward the signal from one pi to another.
      This requires the ability to run two pi's at once (as described in 0-blink).

      Not everyone will be able to do this if you need to buy additional adaptors for your laptop --- make sure you can do this part very soon, since we need two pi's at once for networking.

 --------------------------------------------------------------------------
 ### Part 1.
 Make blink work.
 (30 minutes)